How to Become a Volunteer Firefighter:

-The written test is based on general aptitude and is not agency specific nor does it require any previous fire experience.
+The written test is based on general aptitude and is not agency-specific nor does it require any previous fire experience.
 Picture ID is required to take the test.
 The test will be administered immediately following the orientation.
-Candidates with a passing score are notified after the test and an oral interview will be scheduled.

-Interviews will be scheduled for those interested in volunteer positions at the conclusion of the orientation.
-Reserve and resident interviews will be scheduled following the written test.
+Interviews will be scheduled for those interested in volunteer positions at the conclusion of the information night.

 - Valid Washington Driver’s license in good standing by date of hire.
 (Some violations may be cause for disqualification according to the District’s criteria).